joaohenggeler/bfahp-server/README.md

 # Big Fat Awesome House Party Server

-Big Fat Awesome House Party (BFAHP) was a Shockwave game developed by Powerful Robot Games and published by Cartoon Network on May 15th, 2006.
-It was hosted on awesomehouseparty.com until July 13th, 2009, shortly after [the show it was based on](https://en.wikipedia.org/wiki/Foster%27s_Home_for_Imaginary_Friends) ended.
+Big Fat Awesome House Party (BFAHP) was a Shockwave game developed by Powerful Robot Games and published by Cartoon Network on AwesomeHouseParty.com.
+The game was released on May 15th, 2006, and discontinued by June 15th, 2009, not long after [the show it was based on](https://en.wikipedia.org/wiki/Foster%27s_Home_for_Imaginary_Friends) had ended.

 This repository contains a collection of PHP scripts that emulate the various endpoints required to play the game using a local web server.
 Users may register any number of accounts, with the game's progress being saved locally to a SQLite database.
 [The Python server created by sebastian404](https://github.com/sebastian404/bfahps) was used as a reference throughout development, with the following changes being made to its behavior: